Causal Inference on Process Graphs, Part I: The Structural Equation Process Representation: Summary and outlook

-Another problem in this direction might be to characterise how much information is lost after disregarding the temporal structure.
+One problem might be to characterise how much information is lost after disregarding the temporal structure.
 Specifically, one might try to determine which causal effects on the process graph can be identified from observations knowing the time series graph but cannot be identified when all we know is the process graph.
 This identifiability loss might occur, for example, when an acyclic time series graph collapses into a cyclic process graph.
 In such cases, it seems unlikely that one can generally avoid to exploit information on the lag-structure if the objective is to recover the direct effect-functions of links that participate in a cycle on the process graph.

 A typical problem in Causal Inference is to estimate causal effects, given that one has at least partial knowledge of the causal graph.
 In SCM’s one can estimate these effects with so-called adjustment sets \cite{perkovic2018complete, pearl2009causality, shipster2010adjustment, smucler2021efficientadjustment, maathius2009interventioneffects}.
 The problem of graphically characterising efficient or optimal adjustment sets has been studied in e.g. \cite{henckel2021GraphicalTools, runge2021optimal, smucler2021efficientadjustment, henckel2022totaleffect}.
-Since we have introduced a notion of causal effects for the process graph, a possible target for future work could be to investigate the problem of efficient effect estimation on SVAR processes at the level of the process graph.
+A possible target for future work could be to follow up the work on efficient causal effect estimation at the level of the process graph \cite{reiter2024asymptotic}, where we identify the asymptotically optimal estimator for frequency domain causal effects under the assumption that no latent processes are present and that the process graph is known.

 \emph{Causal discovery of the process graph}.
-Recently, there have been several developments towards formalising causal discovery of the time series graph \cite{eichler2010graphical, dahlhaus2000graphical, eichler2012graphical, runge2019detecting, runge2019inferring, gerhardus2020high, gerhardus2021characterization}.
+Recently, there have been several developments towards formalising causal discovery of the time series graph \cite{eichler2010graphical, dahlhaus2003causality, eichler2012graphical, runge2019detecting, runge2019inferring, gerhardus2020high, gerhardus2021characterization}.
 These concepts and methods aim at discovering the Markov equivalence class of the full time series graph.
 The framework in which they are phrased is that of SCMs.